nirus/svg2png/README.md

 ### Thanks

-Contribution and suggesstions are welcomed.
+Contribution and suggestions are welcomed.

 **Nirus**